chelma/ocsf-playground/README.md

 Breaking that down more, we need to first identify which OCSF schema fields we must supply values for to be spec compliant and which other fields we can fulfill using the information in the data entry.
 We must then figure out which sections of the data entry provide useful details to fulfill each OCSF schema field.
 Next, we need to create some logic to extract those sections of the data entry for transformation, and another piece of logic to transform those sections into the final value we want to store in our OCSF output.

-You can either manually build these mappings using the UI (clicking `Create Entity Mapping` and then filling in the fields) or get a GenAI recommendations.
-The `Analyze Entities` button gets an GenAI recommendation for the initial mapping between sections the data entry and OCSF paths, while the `Extract Entity Mappings` button gets GenAI recommendations for the extraction/transformation logic.
+You can either manually build these mappings using the UI (clicking `Create Entity Mapping` and then filling in the fields) or get a GenAI recommendation.
+The `Analyze Entities` button gets a GenAI recommendation for the initial mapping between sections of the data entry and OCSF paths, while the `Extract Entity Mappings` button gets GenAI recommendations for the extraction/transformation logic.
 You can see a visual representation of which portions of the original entry are being extracted/transformed in the `Extraction Visualization` section.

 ![Creating entity mappings](./resources/ocsf_playground_analyze_extract.png)